With SOOOOO many different tools and options available for running your business, it can be SUPER confusing trying to work out what to use.

 If you want the best, comprehensive guide for how to start and run an online business, you need to enrol in Business 101… literally, This awesome course, brought to you by The Unicorn Assistant is 101 modules covering everything from setting up your business, business planning, finding your target market, niching your business, branding, websites, marketing, social media, email marketing, running the day to day and MORE!
 I could be biased ;) but I think this is a fantastic foundation if you are wanting to run an online business, or if you’ve recently started and are feeling a little overwhelmed and not sure how to progress.

 If you’ve found yourself in business and realised you have some big gaps in your skillset you need to address, then you need the Netflix of online learning - skillshare.
 You can sign up for the first three months for just $0.99 then it is something crazy cheap like $15 a month after that.
 You can access literally THOUSANDS of online courses covering everything from how to use Adobe After Effects to cake decorating to killing it on instagram.
-From hobby courses, to in depth business learning, you’ll be able to find what you need here.
+From hobby courses, to in depth business learning, you’ll be able to find what you need at skillshare.

 The biggest (and possibly the best) investment in my business to date has been joining Copy School from Copy Hackers.
 (Once a year you can get ALL their courses for one price) Not only is it helping me really hone my copywriting skills and arming me with the confidence to tackle my own sales pages and email sequences, my knowledge around website conversion has increased ten fold.
 This has been really beneficial in all aspects of my work.
 I’d always been a bit reluctant to offer copy writing in the past, as I could sometimes write really good copy, but not consistently and when I couldn’t it stressed me out.
 Now I have frameworks and deep knowledge how to start and I’m already seeing huge improvements in my copy.
 So glad I did this.